Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Fee Burning

 When withdrawing funds from a fee-recipient account a part of the balance is [burned](#fee-model).
 If the token is LRC we burn the amount immediately by calling `burn` on the LRC contract, otherwise we send the amount to the Loopring contract.
 There it can be withdrawn by the Loopring contract owner by calling `withdrawTheBurn` so that it can be used to buy LRC and burn it.
-In the future these funds will be sold directly on-chain in a decentralized way by using [Loopring's Oedax (Open-Ended Dutch Auction eXchange) protocol](https://medium.com/loopring-protocol/oedax-looprings-open-ended-dutch-auction-exchange-model-d92cebbd3667).
+In the future these funds will be sold directly onchain in a decentralized way by using [Loopring's Oedax (Open-Ended Dutch Auction eXchange) protocol](https://medium.com/loopring-protocol/oedax-looprings-open-ended-dutch-auction-exchange-model-d92cebbd3667).

-### Off-chain Withdrawal Request
+### Offchain Withdrawal Request

-A request for a withdrawal is sent off-chain to the operator.
+A request for a withdrawal is sent offchain to the operator.
 The operator should include the withdrawal in a reasonable time in a block, though no guarantees can be made to the user when it will be included. **The user can pay a fee in any token he wants to the operator.** The wallet can receive a part of the fee paid to the operator.

 The nonce of the account is increased after the withdrawal is processed.